wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-defender-endpoint/includes/access-portal.md

 ### Overview of the components in the portal

-You access Microsoft Defender for Endpoint features and capabilities using the navigation pane on the left:
+Access Microsoft Defender for Endpoint features and capabilities using the navigation pane on the left:

 :::image type="content" source="../media/4-navigation-bar-inline.png" lightbox="../media/4-navigation-bar-expanded.png" alt-text="A screenshot of the navigation pane.":::